dmidlo/histdata.com-tools/README.md

 #### Full-Dataset Quality Campaigns

-Full HistData.com quality campaigns should run in bounded symbol/format/timeframe slices from an installed bundled platform wheel, or from a source checkout started with an explicit Temporal executable.
+Full HistData.com quality campaigns should run in bounded symbol/format/timeframe slices from an environment with a verified Temporal
+executable: a future provisioned cache, an offline/private bundled artifact, or a source checkout started with an explicit executable.
 Do not run the full repository surface as one accumulating local scrape.

 For each slice, run download/extract first, then run `--repo-quality` so `.repo` keeps bounded findings and the detailed JSON report path.
 Normal campaign